Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The iPad mini isn’t known for productivity.
 Even now, with the smaller tablet sharing everything the larger iPad Air has sans a larger display, the device is still a paltry 7.9 inches.
 Most keyboards are at least 10-inches across and for good reason: that’s the minimum size for our hands to feel good typing.
-For longer periods, anyways.
+Check our list of the best iPad keyboards.

 However, I’ve always believed that the iPad, mini or otherwise, is a powerful computing device that should be paired with a decent keyboard.
 It doesn’t need to be — who needs one when watching a movie or reading a book — but for sending email, writing short (or long) documents, or any sort of productivity any device is hugely benefitted by a keyboard.
 Hell, I wrote my company’s entire vision on an iPhone and Logitech’s K810.